top of page

 Frequently Asked Questions

-They're one-of-a-kind images made with the wet-plate collodion process.
-Tintypes are made on metal, ambrotypes on glass.
-Each plate is exposed and developed by hand during the session, resulting in a final object—not a print—that shows the marks and character of how it was made.
+These are one-of-a-kind images made with the wet-plate collodion process of pure silver on metal or glass.
+Each plate is exposed and developed in real time during the session, resulting in a final object—not a print—that shows the marks and character of how it was made.

 If you reserve a spot at a pop-up, we'll have 20 minutes together to create your tintype.
 We only have time for one plate so we'll use our time to orient you to the process and tailor the frame & lighting to suit you, or the two of you.

-I always recommend bringing options that give us a different textures, tones, and shapes to work with––this can be especially helpful when there is more than one person in the image.
-If you're unsure where to start or have a question about a specific piece of clothing, reach out!
+I always recommend bringing options we can work with on the day––this can be especially helpful when there is more than one person in the image.
+If you're unsure where to start or have a question about a specific piece of clothing, reach out.

-Yes—though it depends on the lenses.
-Modern glasses often have UV or blue-light coatings that can appear opaque in tintypes, sometimes obscuring the eyes.
-If you have an older pair or non-coated lenses, those usually photograph best.
+Modern lenses often have UV or blue-light coatings that can appear tinted or totally opaque in tintypes, and look like you're wearing sunglasses.
+Try to bring an older pair or non-coated lenses if this is a concern.
 Otherwise, you’re welcome to remove them for the exposure if you feel comfortable doing so.

 Each tintype is a singular object and cannot be duplicated.
 I do create and include high-resolution scans of the plates you take home.
 The tintype itself—the physical plate—is the true image: a piece of light and metal that exists only once.